-The responsibility for the campus student conduct system is delegated from the Board of Regents for Oklahoma Panhandle State University to the Provost through the President.
-The Provost further delegates authority for student conduct to the Dean of

-Student Services.
-The Dean of Student Services further delegates authority to the Resident Life and Housing Coordinator and designated conduct officers.
+The responsibility for the campus student conduct system is delegated from the Board of Regents for Oklahoma Panhandle State University to the Vice President of Academic and Student Affairs through the President.
+The VPASA further delegates authority for student conduct to the Dean of Student Affairs.
+The Dean of Student Affairs further delegates authority to the Housing Director and designated conduct officers.
 A conduct officer is a University employee who is an officially designated administrator or staff member or an individual who is working under the direct supervision of a professional staff member.
 The goal is to resolve cases by the lowest appropriate authority for maximum educational benefit.